wechirok/renice-cubed-wiki/multiplayer.md

 ## Voice chat

-Renice³ includes **Simple Voice Chat** for proximity voice chat and group voice chat.
+The modpack includes **Simple Voice Chat** for proximity voice chat and group voice chat.

 Voice chat is server-based.
 It works when the server supports Simple Voice Chat.
 On servers without Simple Voice Chat, you can still play normally, but the voice chat features are unavailable.